in-person sessions in Texas ~ virtual quantum biofeedback sessions nationwide

 Hormonal Symptoms With Normal TSH

-Many people seek answers for symptoms that feel hormonal in nature — fatigue, weight changes, cold sensitivity, brain fog, mood shifts, menstrual irregularities — only to be told that their thyroid labs, including TSH, fall within normal ranges.
+Many people experience symptoms that feel hormonal in nature—fatigue, weight changes, cold sensitivity, brain fog, mood changes, or menstrual irregularities—only to be told their thyroid labs, including TSH, are normal.

 • Ongoing fatigue or low energy